 I was never alone.

-The following is a response from our Guest DO blogger, Dr. Jorgensen:
+The following is a response from our guest DO blogger, Dr. Doug:

 Addiction recovery has many faces, but the same theme.
 Dopamine release.